The History of “The Game”

 Why the Game is So Big

 Massillon and Canton are situated just eight miles apart, with both located in Stark County of Northeast Ohio, considered by many to be THE place for high school football.
 So it’s natural that they would play each other every year, from the early days of the sport to present day.
-At the time of this story, there have been 128 meetings, with few Ohio teams matching this duration.
+There have been 130 meetings, with few Ohio teams matching this duration.
 Some of the challengers are:

 But longevity alone does not make a rivalry great.
 There are many other factors involved.